 - Make sure clothing is light colored, lightweight and loosefitting, or exposes as much of the skin as possible

 - Limit activity at midday, when the temperature is hottest

 - Decrease or stop practices or competitions if necessary, or move them indoors or to a shady area

-To determine when heat and humidity make strenuous exercise risky for young athletes, your child's coach might monitor the wet-bulb globe temperature (WBGT) — the standard index of temperature and humidity combined.
-If the WBGT is too high, outdoor athletic activities might need to be limited or canceled.
+To determine when heat and humidity make strenuous exercise risky for young athletes, your child's coach might monitor the heat index or wet-bulb globe temperature (WBGT) — the standard index of temperature and humidity combined.
+If either measure is too high, outdoor athletic activities might need to be limited or canceled.

 Even mild dehydration can affect your child's athletic performance and make him or her lethargic and irritable.
 Left untreated, dehydration increases the risk of other heat-related illnesses, including heat cramps, heat exhaustion and heatstroke.

 Encourage your child to pay attention to early signs and symptoms of dehydration, including: